TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod.rst

 :aspect:`Description`
     Disables the fact that the new-content-element icons links to the content element wizard and not directly to a blank "NEW" form.

+    Attention!
+This setting will break your Backend in a 9.5 installation!

 disableSearchBox